 Consider customs broker

 Once you’ve verified your items can be shipped abroad, it is time to look for a reliable customs broker who will be in charge of all the customs documentation and will help you to agree on the terms of sale with the customer.
-Additionally, you and your customs broker will look into the specifics of duties and taxes of your target destination.
+Additionally, you and your customs broker will look into the specifics of the duties and taxes of your target destination.
 After collecting all the necessary information, you will get acquainted with different state documents like commercial invoices, packing lists, certificates of origin, etc.

 Fill out the paperwork